fspaolo/mywebsite/content/work/research.md

 ![Image](/img/measures_itslive.png)

-**Goal:** We will accelerate ice sheet and glacier change research by producing a globally-comprehensive and temporally dense multi-sensor record of land ice and ice shelf velocity and elevation, updated in near-real time as new data become available.
+We will accelerate ice sheet and glacier change research by producing a globally-comprehensive and temporally dense multi-sensor record of land ice and ice shelf velocity and elevation, updated in near-real time as new data become available.
 Such a record is not presently available to the community, slowing scientific discovery from these information-rich data streams. **Authors:** PI: Gardner (JPL), Co-I's: Agram, Hua, Linick, Nilsson, Paolo, Walker (JPL), Scambos (U.Colorado), Fahnestock, Meyer (U.Alaska). **Budget:** $4.2M, 2018-2023.

 ## CAP-Toolkit Package